Rig Features

 Behavior when mirrorring poses.

-To avoid any accidents and to make it easier to identify the controls, this rig is organized in layers that can be accessed in the Object Data Properties tab in Blender.
-The first set of layers (on the left) has all the controls needed for avatar animation.
-The second set (on the right) has constraint setups and the base skeleton; there’s no need to select those.
+To avoid any accidents and to make it easier to identify the controls, this rig is organized in bone collections that can be accessed in the Data Properties tab in Blender.
+These collections’ visibility can be toggled on and off by clicking on the Eye Icon.
+By default, they are all visible, except for the DON’T TOUCH ones.

-- 1st Top Layer: here are the global controls, such as the root and spine ones, as well as shoulders.
-Controls with any custom attributes are also in this layer.
+- Global/Switch: global controls, such as the root and spine ones, as well as shoulders.
+Controls with any custom attributes are also in this collection.

-- 2nd Top Layer: has all the upper body FK setup controls.
+- FK Upper: all upper body FK setup controls.

-- 2nd Bottom Layer: has all the lower body FK setup controls.
+- FK Lower: all lower body FK setup controls.

-- 3rd Top Layer: has all the upper body IK setup controls.
+- IK Upper: all upper body IK setup controls.

-- 3rd Bottom Layer: has all the lower body IK setup controls.
+- IK Lower: all lower body IK setup controls.

 Controls and Grouping #